EU ruling against Google opens 'opportunity,' rival says

 Mozilla Foundation, the nonprofit group that creates the lightweight ad-blocking browser Firefox Focus, said the ruling gives it the opportunity to displace Chrome as the default browser or be pre-installed alongside it on some phones.
 It has been in talks with manufacturers from Huawei to Samsung about those possibilities.

-The ruling creates "a huge opportunity," Denelle Dixon, Mozilla's chief operating officer, said Wednesday.

 It's also possible not much will change.
 Google Search, Chrome and the Play Store are popular with consumers and developers.
-Handset manufacturers could choose them despite unbundling.
+Cellphone manufacturers could still choose to include them despite unbundling.

-"It's possible phone manufacturers won't actually take advantage of the newfound freedom they have," said Thomas Vinje, lead lawyer for FairSearch, the Brussels-based lobbying group backed by Oracle, TripAdvisor and others that was the main complainant in the case.
-"It at least opens up the possibility."

 The fine, which caps a three-year investigation, is the biggest ever imposed on a company by the EU for anticompetitive behavior.